mattpjohnson/drb/README.md

   </a>
 </p>

-A library to aide in generating regular expressions to match dates.
+drb (Date Regex Builder) is a library to aide in generating regular expressions to match dates.
 See the [documentation](https://mattpjohnson.github.io/drb).

 # Table of Contents <!-- omit in toc -->